opencv/opencv/modules/gpu/doc/image_processing.rst

    TermCriteria criteria = TermCriteria(TermCriteria::MAX_ITER
    + TermCriteria::EPS, 5, 1))

     Performs mean-shift filtering for each point of the source image.
 It maps each point of the source image into another point.
-As a result, we have a new color and new position of each point.
+As a result, you have a new color and new position of each point.

     :param src: Source image.
 Only  ``CV_8UC4`` images are supported for now.